andrejcesen/SwiftUICombineRedux/README.md

 # SwiftUICombineRedux

-Redux implementaion with Combine-based middleware for unidirectional handling of side effects.
+Redux implementation with Combine-based middleware for unidirectional handling of side effects.
 Inspired by [redux-observable](https://redux-observable.js.org).